Driving Value Generation – and Economic Development – from Biosolids Management

 In addition to being the Chair of SOWC’s Biosolids Working Group, Phil is a member of several industry associations, including past-chair of the Ontario Biosolids Utilization Committee’s (BUC) Biosolids Task Force and member of the Ontario Biogas Association.

-Youngseck Hong, New Technology Leader, GE Water & Process Technologies
+Youngseck Hong, New Technology Leader, Suez Water Technologies and Solutions

 Youngseck is currently a program manager in GE Water & Process Technologies.
 He is leading the AnMBR development program and advanced anaerobic digestion program.
 He has accumulated more than 18 years of experience in project management, new product introduction, cost reduction engineering, and technology development and evaluations.
 He is the 2012 GE technology award (customer value) winner with LEAPmbr development.